Conservation of Dartmoor’s archaeological heritage and enhancement of its significance

 Dartmoor’s cultural heritage is protected, well managed and in good condition.
-The significance of the historic environment will be understood by both those working on Dartmoor and by visitors.
+The significance of the historic environment will be understood by both those living and working on Dartmoor and by visitors.

 How will this be achieved?

-We will achieve the protection, good management and better understanding of Dartmoor’s archaeological heritage by developing and implementing a process for assessing strategic historic environment priorities, to guide decision making where there may be potential competing priorities in relation to other conservation objectives:
+We will achieve the protection, good management and better understanding of Dartmoor’s archaeological heritage implementing the process for assessing strategic historic environment priorities, to guide decision making where there may be potential competing priorities in relation to other conservation objectives:

 Dartmoor’s stakeholders will achieve better management and condition by identifying and implementing sustainable management techniques for designated and non-designated archaeological features

-- By 2022 we will have assessed the impact of winter cattle grazing regimes for improving the condition of archaeological assets and will provide appropriate resource and advice
+- By the end of 2023 we will have assessed the impact of winter cattle grazing regimes for improving the condition of archaeological assets and will provide appropriate resource and advice

 - Continue to support the use of targeted grazing in maintaining and improving the condition of archaeological assets.

-- By 2024 we will have completed the outstanding surveys of the PALs
+- By the end of 2024 we will have completed the outstanding surveys of the Premier Archaeological Landscapes (PALs)

 - Continue to work with Historic England to maintain an up-to-date Heritage at Risk Register and to work in partnership with stakeholders, local conservation groups and volunteers to seek resources to remove 40 at risk scheduled monuments from the register by 2025

-We will achieve better management of the most significant historic environment areas by undertaking a review of Premier Archaeological Landscapes (PALs), identify new PALs and explore the prospect for formal designation of PALs so that they continue to be recognised by all agencies and stakeholders working on Dartmoor
+We will achieve better management of the most significant historic environment areas by undertaking a review of PALs, identify new PALs and explore the prospect for formal designation of PALs so that they continue to be recognised by all agencies and stakeholders working on Dartmoor

-- By 2022 we will have conducted a review on the concept of PALs.
+- By the end of 2023 complete a review on the concept of PALs.
 The review will assess their impact, effectiveness and role in protecting the Historic Environment

-- By 2024 all outstanding PAL surveys will have been completed
+- By the end of 2024 all outstanding PAL surveys will have been completed

-- By 2025 all PALS will be identified, be incorporated into new ELM, be recognised in landscape scale conservation projects, and under a proactive management scheme to achieve good condition.
+- By the end of 2025 all PALs will be identified, be incorporated into new ELMS, be recognised in landscape scale conservation projects, and under a proactive management scheme to achieve good condition.

-Partners will achieve good condition and management of the historic environment by ensuring cultural heritage is a key focus of the new Environmental Land Management Scheme (ELM), by:
+Partners will achieve good condition and management of the historic environment by ensuring cultural heritage is a key focus of the new Environmental Land Management Scheme (ELMS), by:

-- From 2021 we will work in partnership to ensure that the future ELM scheme gives due consideration to the historic environment and provides farmers and land managers with appropriate payment for the management and enhancement of the historic environment.
+- From 2022 we will work in partnership to ensure that the future ELMS scheme gives due consideration to the historic environment and provides farmers and land managers with appropriate payment for the management and enhancement of the historic environment.